top of page

 #KyivWillSpeakEnglish

-The project "#KyivWillSpeakEnglish" became one of the winners in the Kyiv Public Budget competition (ranked 4th out of more than 800 projects).
+The project “#KyivSpeakEnglish” became one of the winners in the Kyiv City Public Budget competition (placed 4th out of over 800 projects).

-In 2018, more than 10 thousand Kyiv residents learned English for free through the following activities:
+As part of the Project, during 2018, more than 10 thousand Kyiv residents learned English for free thanks to the following activities:

-- online learning on the Lingva.Skills portal and our social media channels;
+- online training on the Lingva.Skills portal and our social networks,

-- 12 unique webinars with Vitalii Zubkov, Lingva.Skills methodologist, psycholinguist, and polyglot;
+- 12 unique webinars with Vitaly Zubkov, Lingva.Skills methodologist, psycholinguist, polyglot,

-- launch of the TV column "#KyivWillSpeakEnglish!" on Kyiv TV channel, etc.
+- release of the TV column “#KyivSpeakEnglish!” on TRK “Kyiv”, etc.

-The project partner was the Kyiv City Education Agency of the Kyiv City State Administration.
+The Kyiv City Educational Agency of the Kyiv City State Administration became a partner of the project.

 bg.png.webp

-- Fairy tale yoga, English for children, developmental activities that contribute to the comprehensive development of the child, and other lessons that can be taken at any time, repeated or viewed again.
+- Fairy tale yoga, English for children, developmental classes that contribute to the comprehensive development of the child and other classes that can be taken at any time, repeated or watched again.

-The information about Kindergarten has spread far beyond Ukraine, with media outlets such as The New York Times, Reuters, National Post, The Star, and many others writing about the project.
-More than 100,000 people have used the online kindergarten's services.
+Information about "Kindergarten" has spread far beyond the borders of Ukraine, the project was written about by such media as The New York Times, Reuters, National Post, The Star and many others.
+More than 100,000 people have used the services of the online kindergarten.
 Currently, the project is being supplemented with new useful online courses for children in the main professions.

-The project partner is the Kyiv City Education Agency of the Kyiv City State Administration.
+The Kyiv City Educational Agency of the Kyiv City State Administration became a partner of the project.

 bg.png.webp

-Every year, the Association of Innovative and Digital organizes events that receive the National Record of Ukraine:
+Every year, the Association of Innovation and Digital organizes events that receive the National Record of Ukraine:

-2019 was the longest live educational television marathon ever held.
-During the event, 30 professional Ukrainian trainers in emotional intelligence, English, sales, public speaking, time management, etc. held their own master classes live on Kyiv TV channel.
+2019 - the longest live television marathon of educational topics.
+During the event, 30 professional Ukrainian trainers in emotional intelligence, English, sales, public speaking, time management, etc. conducted author's master classes live on the Kyiv TV channel.

-2021 - All-Ukrainian online career guidance lesson "Choose your dream profession" with the participation of famous Ukrainians such as Yevhen Klopotenko, Zhan Beleniuk and others.
+2021 - All-Ukrainian online career guidance lesson "Choose the profession of your dreams" with the participation of famous Ukrainians, such as Yevhen Klopotenko, Zhan Beleniuk and others.
 The lesson was broadcast in all educational institutions of Ukraine, watched by more than 500 thousand students.

-2022 - the online project Lingva.Skills entered the Ukrainian Book of Records as the most massive educational social online project.
+2022 - the online project "Lingva.Skills" entered the Book of Records of Ukraine as the Most Massive Educational Social Online Project.
 Its goal is to enable Ukrainians to master the English language.

-2022 - on Knowledge Day, a joint telethon on National Television hosted the All-Ukrainian lesson "Back to School" with the participation of First Lady Olena Zelenska, Minister of Education and Science of Ukraine, as well as Tina Karol, Yevhen Klopotenko, Taras Topolya and Oleksandr Pedan.
+2022 - on the Day of Knowledge, the All-Ukrainian lesson "Return to Study" was held on the live broadcast of a joint telethon on National Television with the participation of the First Lady of Ukraine Olena Zelenska, the Minister of Education and Science of Ukraine, as well as Tina Karol, Yevhen Klopotenko, Taras Topoli and Oleksandr Pedan.

 bg.png.webp